What happens to the chart you embedded six months ago?

 "Best free chart maker" is what content teams search when they realize their charts are stale.
 The right question asked in the wrong category.

 A chart maker solves step one of a five-step problem: create the visual.
-It doesn't track the claim the visual makes.
-It doesn't detect when the data shifts.
-It doesn't update the text around the chart.
-It doesn't verify the claim against other publishers.
+It does not track the claim the visual makes.
+It does not detect when the data shifts.
+It does not update the text around the chart.
+It does not verify the claim against other publishers.

-A free chart maker isn't free if you pay for it in ongoing updates.
-The real cost isn't the subscription.
-It's the 200 hours per year of maintenance debt that accumulates across your content library.
+A free chart maker stops being free once you pay for it in ongoing updates.
+The real cost is the 200 hours per year of maintenance debt that accumulates across your content library.

-Publishing isn't the moment you hit publish.
-It's the years that follow.
-The tool you choose determines whether your claims survive that time, or decay while your best content keeps attracting readers who trust what they see.
+Publishing is the years that follow the moment you hit publish.
+The tool you choose determines whether your claims survive that time or decay while your best content keeps attracting readers who trust what they see.

-The best free chart maker is the one you don't have to babysit.
+The best free chart maker is the one you do not have to babysit.